-In [7] is proposed a novel distributed heuristic, called Distributed Energy-efficient Scheduling for k-coverage (DESK), which ensures that the energy consumption among the sensors is balanced and the lifetime maximized while the coverage requirement is maintained.
-This heuristic works in rounds, requires only 1-hop neighbor information, and each sensor decides its status (active or sleep) based on the perimeter coverage model proposed in [8].
-More recently, Shibo et al. [9] expressed the coverage problem as a minimum weight submodular set cover problem and proposed a Distributed Truncated Greedy Algorithm (DTGA) to solve it.
+In [6], the author proposed a novel distributed heuristic, called Distributed Energy-efficient Scheduling for k-coverage (DESK), which ensures that the energy consumption among the sensors is balanced and the lifetime maximized while the coverage requirement is maintained.
+This heuristic works in rounds, requires only 1-hop neighbor information, and each sensor decides its status (active or sleep) based on the perimeter coverage model proposed in [7].
+More recently, Shibo et al. [8] expressed the coverage problem as a minimum weight submodular set cover problem and proposed a Distributed Truncated Greedy Algorithm (DTGA) to solve it.
 They take advantage from both temporal and spatial correlations between data sensed by different sensors, and leverage prediction, to improve the lifetime.
-A Coverage-Aware Clustering Protocol (CACP), which uses a computation method to find the cluster size minimizing the average energy consumption rate per unit area, has been proposed by Bang et al. in [10].
-Their protocol is based on a cost metric that selects the redundant sensors with higher power as best candidates for cluster heads and the active sensors that cover the area of interest the more efficiently.

-Zhixin et al. [11] propose a Distributed Energy- Efficient Clustering with Improved Coverage(DEECIC) algorithm which aims at clustering with the least number of cluster heads to cover the whole network and assigning a unique ID to each node based on local information.
-In addition, this protocol periodically updates cluster heads according to the joint information of nodes residual energy and distribution.
-Although DEECIC does not require knowledge of a node's geographic location, it guarantees full coverage of the network.
-However, the protocol does not make any activity scheduling to set redundant sensors in passive mode in order to conserve energy.

-- C. Liu and G. Cao [12] studied how to schedule sensor active time to maximize their coverage during a specified network lifetime.
-Their objective is to maximize the spatial-temporal coverage by scheduling sensors activity after they have been deployed.
-They proposed both centralized and distributed algorithms.
-The distributed parallel optimization protocol can ensure each sensor to converge to local optimality without conflict with each other. - S. Misra et al. [13] proposed a localized algorithm for coverage in sensor networks.
+The works presented in [9], [10], [11] focuses on a Coverage-Aware, Distributed Energy- Efficient and distributed clustering methods respectively, which aims to extend the network lifetime, while the coverage is ensured.

+S. Misra et al. [12] proposed a localized algorithm for coverage in sensor networks.
 The algorithm conserve the energy while ensuring the network coverage by activating the subset of sensors, with the minimum overlap area.
-The proposed method preserves the network connectivity by formation of the network backbone. - L. Zhang et al. [14] presented a novel distributed clustering algorithm called Adaptive Energy Efficient Clustering (AEEC) to maximize network lifetime.
-In this study, they are introduced an optimization, which includes restricted global reclustering, intra-cluster node sleeping scheduling and adaptive transmission range adjustment to conserve the energy, while connectivity and coverage is ensured. - J. A. Torkestani [15] proposed a learning automatabased energy-efficient coverage protocol named as LAEEC to construct the degree-constrained connected dominating set (DCDS) in WSNs.
+The proposed method preserves the network connectivity by formation of the network backbone.

+J. A. Torkestani [13] proposed a learning automatabased energy-efficient coverage protocol named as LAEEC to construct the degree-constrained connected dominating set (DCDS) in WSNs.
 He shows that the correct choice of the degree-constraint of DCDS balances the network load on the active nodes and leads to enhance the coverage and network lifetime.